Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation

-\textit{Provable existence of threshold.}--- The novelty of our protocol is to use the concatenated code $\Q^{(L)}$ constructed from a sequence of different codes $\Q_{r_1},\ldots,\Q_{r_L}$.
+\paragraph*{Provable existence of a threshold} The novelty of our protocol is to use the concatenated code $\Q^{(L)}$ constructed from a sequence of different codes $\Q_{r_1},\ldots,\Q_{r_L}$.
 However, the growth of code sizes in this sequence may make the existence of a threshold nontrivial.
 Conventional proofs of the threshold theorem for concatenated codes assume concatenation of the same code~\cite{G}; in contrast, a level-$l$ register for $\Q^{(l)}$ is encoded into a growing number $N_{r_l}$ of level-$(l-1)$ registers.
 We nevertheless prove that a threshold exists even if the number of level-$(l-1)$ elementary operations per level-$l$ gadget grows polynomially $O(\poly(N_{r_l}))$, which is the case in our gadgets.
-Remarkably, our analysis deals with the setting where runtime of classical computation in the decoder may also grow.
-The threshold analysis of the existing constant-space-overhead protocol has assumed that the decoder must run in zero time at arbitrarily large scales~\cite{gottesman2014faulttolerant}, and whether constant-space-overhead FTQC is possible with such growth of nonzero runtime of classical computation has been unknown.
-The problem of requiring the non-growing runtime of classical computation persists even in the conventional protocols using quantum LDPC codes such as the $2$D surface code.
+Remarkably, our analysis deals with the setting where the runtime of classical computation in the decoder may also grow.
+The threshold analysis of the existing constant-space-overhead protocol has assumed that the decoder must run in zero time at arbitrarily large scales~\cite{gottesman2014faulttolerant}, and whether constant-space-overhead FTQC is possible with such growth of the nonzero runtime of classical computation has been unknown.
 After all, large-scale FTQC needs a large-size quantum LDPC code for error suppression, but if we wait for a growing runtime of the decoder for the large-size quantum LDPC code, physical qubits suffer from more errors during waiting.
 This situation violates the essential assumption for the existence of a threshold: having a constant physical error rate between performing the error corrections.
-As a result, the protocols for the quantum LDPC codes may fail to correct a general class of errors on large scales (see Supplemental Information for detail).
-By contrast, with $\Q^{(L)}$, our protocol establishes how we can perform constant-space-overhead FTQC even with finite computational resources.
+As a result, the protocols for the quantum LDPC codes may fail to correct a general class of errors on large scales (see Supplemental Information Section~E for details).
+Note that the problem of requiring the non-growing runtime of classical computation persists even in the conventional protocols using quantum LDPC codes such as the $2$D surface code, where decoders must process the stream of syndrome data at the rate it is received even if the code distance grows~\cite{10.1109/ISCA45697.2020.00053,https://doi.org/10.48550/arxiv.2208.01178,https://doi.org/10.48550/arxiv.2209.08552,https://doi.org/10.48550/arxiv.2209.09219,bombin2023modular}.
+By contrast, our protocol based on the concatenated code $\Q^{(L)}$ establishes how we can perform constant-space-overhead FTQC even with finite computational resources.